Home » Uncategorized

 There are several critical concepts outlined in Figure 1 that we can blend and build upon to create something even more powerful.
 These concepts include:

-• Economic as the overarching frame because Economics is about the creation and distribution of wealth or value (plus you know I love talking about economics).
-Plus, economics gives us the frame against which we can leverage common economic concepts like economic multiplier effect, marginal costs, marginal propensity to save, and marginal propensity to consume with new economic concepts like Nanoeconomics and the Marginal Propensity to Reuse.
+• Economics is the overarching frame because It is about the creation and distribution of wealth or value (plus, I love talking about economics).
+Economics gives us the frame against which we can leverage common economic concepts like the economic multiplier effect, marginal costs, marginal propensity to save, and marginal propensity to consume with new economic concepts like Nanoeconomics and the Marginal Propensity to Reuse.

 Integrating Disparate Data and Analytic Practices and Professions